 They maintain tolerance to germs, prevent autoimmune diseases, and limit inflammatory diseases.
 But they can also suppress the immune system from doing its job against certain antigens and tumors.

 Memory T cells

-Memory T cells protect the body against previously found antigens.
-They live for a long time after an infection is over, helping the immune system to remember previous infections.
+Memory T cells protect the body against antigens that they have previously identified.
+They live for a long time after an infection is over, helping the immune system remember previous infections.

 Natural killer T cells

 Natural killer T cells are a mixed group of T cells that share characteristics of both T cells and natural killer cells.
 They can influence other immune cells and control immune responses against substances in the body that trigger an immune response.

 Doctors refer to a blood test that counts how many lymphocytes are in the blood as a B and T cell screen.
 This test measures the levels of the main types of white blood cells in the body.

 Lymphocyte count is one part of a complete blood count (CBC), which is a larger whole blood test.
 Doctors may request a CBC if they suspect that a disease or infection is present.

 The test can also use a sample of the bone marrow instead of blood in some cases.

 The B and T cell screen will give an estimate of the amount of T and B cells in the blood.